DorMor1999/Hangman-game/README.md

 # Hangman-game
 In this project I created a hangman game.

-I used Python programming language.
+I used in Python programming language.